mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 ### Benchmarking a 100Mx7 JOIN 100x5

-When a larger join operation is performed, we see that BastionLab remains comparable to Polars in terms of average execution time with BastionLab being 2.25 times faster than Polars Rust and 1.22 times faster than Polars Python.

-BastionLab is 12.5 times faster than Pandas.
+When a larger join operation is performed, we see that using BastionLab remains comparable to using Polars in terms of average execution time.
+In this case BastionLab is 2.25 times faster than Polars Rust and 1.22 times faster than Polars Python.
+Here, again, BastionLab is much faster than Pandas with a 12.5 times better performance.

-Running BastionLab within a TEE still presents the same overhead, with BastionLab (without a TEE) being 1.24 times faster than BastionLab within a TEE.
+Running BastionLab within a TEE still presents a slight overhead, with BastionLab (without a TEE) being 1.24 times faster than BastionLab within a TEE.

 |                        | Privacy                           | Processor      | Memory Usage (MB) | Standard deviation of Time | Mean Execution Time | Operation  | Total Runs (Same Parameters) | Cores | Memory |